civican/legisinfo/44-1/bills/C-29/bill_text.md

 Order in council

+Whereas, since time immemorial, Indigenous peoples have thrived on and managed and governed their Indigenous lands;

+Whereas, since the arrival of settlers and colonization, Indigenous peoples have experienced assimilationist policies, which must be addressed through reconciliation;

 Whereas reconciliation with Indigenous peoples is recognized as a fundamental purpose of section 35 of the `Constitution Act, 1982`;

 Whereas that reconciliation requires collective efforts from all peoples and the commitment of multiple generations;